 If you are considering a divorce or in the process of negotiating a divorce, you need to be aware of the elimination of future tax deductions on alimony.
 Alimony is a court-ordered provision for support and maintenance of a spouse after separation or divorce.
-Alimony payments are made by the supporting spouse, (generally the breadwinner) to the dependent spouse.
-It may be paid out in a lump sum or over a period of years to help with the expense of splitting one household into two.
+Alimony payments are made by the supporting spouse.
+This is (generally the breadwinner) to the dependent spouse.
+It may be paid out in a lump sum.
+Or over a period of years to help with the expense of splitting one household into two.

-Studies generated by the IRS and U.S. Treasury Department have shown a mismatch of what alimony taxpayers claim they paid is greater than the amount ex-spouses claim they received, and this may be the reason behind the push for reform.
-It certainly will help free the IRS from monitoring this large tax gap and greatly improve its strategy for dealing with the discrepancies.
+Studies generated by the IRS and U.S. Treasury have shown a mismatch of what alimony taxpayers claim they paid is greater than the amount ex-spouses claim they received, and this may be the reason behind the push for reform.
+It certainly will help free the IRS from monitoring this large tax gap.
+And greatly improve its strategy for dealing with the discrepancies.

 So whether you are the spouse that has to pay out alimony or the recipient of alimony, knowing how this may affect your settlement going forward is in your best interest.
 Some may want to delay their divorces and others may want to sign as soon as possible.
 Do your homework and check with your tax professional and attorney.
 And be sure to factor in this new law when negotiating your divorce settlement.
 Answers from A to Z